History of the Labour Party (UK): Wartime coalition

 The organised working class represented by the trade unions was for the first time brought into a position of partnership in the national enterprise of war – a partnership on equal not inferior terms, as in the First World War.

 Collective bargaining was further extended by Bevin, who radically extended both the Wages Boards (the renamed Trades Boards) and the Whitley Committees, 46 of the latter were formed during the Second World War, and by the end of the war 15.5 million workers were covered by the minimum wage provisions by the Wages Boards.
 On the shop floor, Bevin directly encouraged the formation of joint production committees to extend worker's participation in industry.
 By June 1944, almost 4,500 such committees were in existence, covering 3.5 million workers.
 By the end of the war, the joint production committees were intervening in areas once considered to be the sacrosanct domain of employers, such as health, welfare, transfers of labour, machine staffing, technology, piece rate fixing, and wage payment systems.
 These developments brought about significant improvements to conditions in the workplace, with a Mass-Observation survey carried out in 1942 noting that "the quick sack and the unexplained instability" of the 1930s had practically vanished.
 During the 1940s, significant improvements in occupational health and safety standards were brought about both by the rising bargaining power of workers within the older "staple" sectors of the economy and the rise of "the pro-active wartime and post-war state."

-Also in the 1940s, trade union power and authority was extended further than in British history up until that point, with labour's ability to regulate and control work significantly enhanced during this period.
-This was assisted by developments such as full employment, the growth of union membership, rising from 32% to 45% of the workforce from 1939 to 1950 and increasing workplace representation, as characterised by the large increase in the number of shop stewards.
-The progressive social changes were continued in the initial post-war period, with the creation of the Welfare State (which placed a floor under wages) and the extension of the legal rights of unions through the repeal of the Trade Disputes and Trade Unions Act 1927 in 1946, while the 1948 Industrial Injuries Act provided workers' compensation for accidents in the workplace.

-The war years also witnessed a significant extension of collective bargaining, which was directly encouraged by Bevin.
-By 1950, between nine and ten million workers were covered by collective voluntary bargaining.
-Bevin also established 46 new Joint Industrial Councils and extended the coverage of the Wages Boards between 1943 and 1945.
-By 1950, as a result of these changes, virtually all of the poorly organised and low-paid categories of workers were subject to state sponsored wage regulation and collective bargaining.
-This transformation in worker's protection and bargaining power had the definitive effect of reducing long-established local and regional wage differences.